Viol2000/hao-ai-lab.github.io/content/blogs/vllm-ltr/index.md

 <!-- MuxServe outperforms the spatial partitioning and temporal multiplexing baselines by up to $1.8\times$ in throughput and up to $2.9\times$ in SLO attainment on synthetic workloads. -->

 ## Acknowledgement
-We would like to thank Junda Chen and Lanxiang Hu for providing insightful feedback to our blog.
+Not Implemented Yet.

 ## Citation
 ```
-@inproceedings{duanmuxserve,
-  title={MuxServe: Flexible Spatial-Temporal Multiplexing for Multiple LLM Serving},
+@article{fu2024efficient,
+  title={Efficient LLM Scheduling by Learning to Rank},
-  author={Duan, Jiangfei and Lu, Runyu and Duanmu, Haojie and Li, Xiuhong and Zhang, Xingcheng and Lin, Dahua and Stoica, Ion and Zhang, Hao},
+  author={Fu, Yichao and Zhu, Siqi and Su, Runlong and Qiao, Aurick and Stoica, Ion and Zhang, Hao},
-  booktitle={Forty-first International Conference on Machine Learning}
+  journal={arXiv preprint arXiv:2408.15792},
+  year={2024}
 }
 ```